EGoverde/Mvvm.Nucleus.Maui/README.md

 ## Passing data

 When navigating an `IDictionary<string, object?>` can be passed to the `INavigationService, which will be passed to the `Init` and `Refresh` or various `Navigated` events.
 The dictionary will only be passed once and it will never be null.
-In routes query string parameters are supported as well (e.a. ?myValue=value), but not the recommended approach.
+In routes query string parameters are supported as well (e.a. `?myValue=value`), but not the recommended approach.

-Values can be retrieved using regular `IDictionary` methods, but additionally there are the extensions `navigationParameters.GetValueOrDefault<T>(key, defaultValue) and navigationParameters.GetStructOrDefault<T>(key, defaultValue)`.
+Values can be retrieved using regular `IDictionary` methods, but additionally there are the following extensions:

+- **navigationParameters.GetValueOrDefault<T>(key, defaultValue)**
+- **navigationParameters.GetStructOrDefault<T>(key, defaultValue)**

-If using `Shell` these parameters can additionally be used as described in the [MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation#pass-data, including accessing them through `IQueryAttributable` and `QueryProperty`.
+If using `Shell` these parameters can additionally be used as described in the [MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation#pass-data), including accessing them through `IQueryAttributable` and `QueryProperty`.
 By default the values will be wrapped inside `ShellNavigationQueryParameters`, but this can be turned off in the Nucleus MVVM options (see **Getting started**).

 ## Modal navigation

 When navigating Nucleus will look for certain parameters in the navigation parameter `IDictionary<string, object?>`.
 Currently the following parameters are supported:

-**NucleusNavigationParameters.NavigatingPresentationMode**: Expects a [PresentationMode](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.presentationmode?) that will be added to the page.
+- **NucleusNavigationParameters.NavigatingPresentationMode**: Expects a [PresentationMode](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.presentationmode?) that will be added to the page.
-**NucleusNavigationParameters.WrapInNavigationPage**: Wraps a NavigationPage around the target, allowing for deeper navigation within a modal page.
+- **NucleusNavigationParameters.WrapInNavigationPage**: Wraps a NavigationPage around the target, allowing for deeper navigation within a modal page.

-*Note that above paramaters allow for modal presentation in Shell including deeper navigation (see sample project).
+*Note that above parameters allow for modal presentation in `Shell` including deeper navigation (see sample project).
 However this appears an underdeveloped area of Shell and might not be stable.*

 ## Event interfaces